BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 Note on Nginx config changes:

-- Nginx on the EC2 host is provisioned by Terraform’s user_data the first time the instance is created.
-Subsequent container deploys do NOT change Nginx automatically.
+- Nginx on the EC2 host is now managed outside of user_data to avoid drift and size limits.
+The deploy orchestrator (or the helper script below) is responsible for syncing `/etc/nginx/conf.d/bb-portfolio.conf`.
-- If you change reverse-proxy behavior in the repo (for example, we now emit admin assets under `/admin/_next` via backend assetPrefix), you have two ways to propagate the Nginx change:
+- To propagate reverse-proxy updates from this repo (e.g., admin assets under `/admin/_next`):
   1. Quick sync (recommended):
      - Use the helper script to push the vhost config template in this repo to the server and reload Nginx.
      - This is safe and idempotent; it backs up the old file.